 Property Taxes in the South Bay of Los Angeles County are computed by the standard 1.0% of the property's assessed valuation (in accordance with Proposition 13, a property's assessed valuation is the original purchase price, plus the cost of improvements, based on the value of permits pulled, plus an increase in valuation of 2% per year) plus additional tax rates for voted bonded indebtedness, plus direct assessments such as school parcel taxes.Copies of building permits are sent to the Assessor.
 New buildings, additions, and other structures require an appraisal.
 Structural repairs and/or replacement are not appraisable in most situations.
 The assessed valuation of a property may also be decreased for one or more of the exemptions discussed below.
 The following is the property tax rates and direct assessments for the cities in the South Bay:

-Palos Verdes Estates: The property tax rate for the fiscal year 2017-2018 is 1.072583% plus direct assessments of approx. $700 per parcel for such items as school parcel taxes, fire suppression fee, emergency services tax, sewer fees and flood control.
-The direct assessments were reduced this year by about $800 due to the elimination of the special budgetary tax for police/fire.
+Palos Verdes Estates: The property tax rate for the fiscal year 2018-2019 is 1.073422% plus direct assessments of approx. $1,600 per parcel for such items as school parcel taxes, fire suppression fee, emergency services tax, sewer fees and flood control.

 El Segundo: The property tax rate for the fiscal year 2015-2016 was 1.107878% plus direct assessments of anywhere up to about $100-200 per parcel for other misc. local taxes.